AndyObtiva/glimmer/README.md

 ```

 ## Multi-DSL Support

+Glimmer official DSL gems always start with `glimmer-dsl-`.
+That said, other libraries may use the Glimmer DSL engine too not for building GUI apps (e.g. `bundler-download`)

 Glimmer allows mixing DSLs, which comes in handy when doing things like using a desktop Browser widget with HTML and CSS.